electric-eloquence/fepper-wordpress/README.md

 * To install the included WordPress instance, restore the MySQL dump `fepper-wordpress-mysqldump.sql`.
 * Update the `DB_` settings in `backend/wordpress/wp-config.php` to reflect your own database settings.
 * Configure `wp.local` to be the hostname in your web server configs.
+* Configure `backend/wordpress` (correctly pathed) to be the document root for this host.
+* Restart the web server.
 * Open http://wp.local in a browser.
 * Log into WordPress with `admin:admin`